royerlab/inTRACKtive/README.md

 # points-web-viewer

-The `points-web-viewer` **[ToDo: Link to Preprint]** is an application for data-efficient vizualization and sharing of cell tracking data in the browser.
+The `points-web-viewer` **[ToDo: Link to Preprint]** is an application for data-efficient visualization and sharing of cell tracking data in the browser.
 The viewer allows users to navigate the tracked cells through time with a time slider, select specific cells, and trace cell lineages.
 The view of the explored lineage selections can be shared with a simple link, making it ideal for collaboration, education, and showcasing.
 This viewer eliminates the local setup of native software, making advanced  lineage tracing and *in silico* fate mapping accessible to everyone with a browser.
 It is built in TypeScript, using [React](https://react.dev/) and
 [Three.js](https://threejs.org/), bundles with [Vite](https://vitejs.dev/), and using [Zarr.js](https://github.com/gzuidhof/zarr.js) for light-weight data loading.
 The viewer utilizes a specialized tracking data format for asynchronous laze data loading and on-the-fly interactivity.
 This tool makes it possible for everyone to visualize, host, and interact with your cell tracking data!

 This tool was originally built to explore the light-sheet 3D cell tracking results of the Virtual Embryo Zoo project.